 Course Delivery Method:

-This is an online course delivered via Blackboard Learn.
+This is a self-directed online course delivered via Blackboard Learn.

 You must have completed our ELCL 9087 Electrical Substations and Protection Co-ordination (Distance Learning) course.

 Hours and Fees